Quarterly Fund Commentary

 Market Sector Update

-Risk Factors.
-As with any fund, the value of the Portfolio's shares will change, and you could lose money on your investment.
-An investment in the Portfolio is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Fixed-income securities are subject to interest-rate risk and, as such, the net asset value of the Portfolio may fall as interest rates rise.
-These and other risks are more fully described in the Portfolio's prospectus.
+Risk factors.
+As with any fund, the value of the Fund's shares will change, and you could lose money on your investment.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+Fixed income securities are subject to interest rate risk and, as such, the net asset value of the Fund may fall as interest rate rise.
+These and other risks are more fully described in the Fund's prospectus.